Bundesliga: Structure

 The Bundesliga is composed of two divisions: the 1.
 Bundesliga (although it is rarely referred to with the First prefix), and, below that, the 2.
 Bundesliga (2nd Bundesliga), which has been the second tier of German football since 1974.
 The Bundesligen (plural) are professional leagues.
 Since 2008, the 3.
 Liga (3rd League) in Germany has also been a professional league, but may not be called Bundesliga because the league is run by the German Football Association (DFB) and not, as are the two Bundesligen, by the German Football League (DFL).

 Below the level of the 3.
 Liga, leagues are generally subdivided on a regional basis.
-For example, the Regionalligen are currently made up of Nord (North), Nordost (Northeast), Süd (South), Südwest (Southwest) and West divisions.
+For example, the Regionalligen are currently made up of the Nord (North), Nordost (Northeast), Süd (South), Südwest (Southwest) and West divisions.
 Below this are thirteen parallel divisions, most of which are called Oberligen (upper leagues) which represent federal states or large urban and geographical areas.
 The levels below the Oberligen differ between the local areas.
 The league structure has changed frequently and typically reflects the degree of participation in the sport in various parts of the country.
 In the early 1990s, changes were driven by the reunification of Germany and the subsequent integration of the national league of East Germany.

 Every team in the two Bundesligen must have a licence to play in the league, or else they are relegated into the regional leagues.
 To obtain a licence, teams must be financially healthy and meet certain standards of conduct as organisations.

 As in other national leagues, there are significant benefits to being in the top division: